 Tesla have sold 125,000 cars since 2008 (at time of writing in 2019)

-Do you have any interesting facts about Tesla that we’ve not mentioned?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about Tesla that we’ve missed?
+Share them here in the comments section below!